aaphe/memorygame/README.md

 # memorygame
-Repo for Physicist-Memorygame created in Programmiing 1 -course
+Repo for Physicist-Memorygame created in Programming 1 -course